 This offers the designer a unique opportunity to utilize the pumping action of the centrifugal seal to positively lubricate the bearings, and eliminates the need to rely on a splash lubrication system – which can only operate horizontally.
 With less lubricating fluid required in the housing sump, the seal can pump the lubricant directly to the bearings, which results in less heat generated through oil shear (caused by the splashing of housing components through the sump's lubricating oil).

 Centritec Seals' operations result is significantly lower operating temperatures of the lubricating fluid, the bearings, and the components within the contained mechanical shaft seal housing.
+Learn more about the benefits of centrifugal seal solutions from our experts.

 Contact Centritec Seals for more information on our centrifugal seal manufacturer services, or to request a quote for your application.